 This morning I woke up feeling unsure about how I will do with the Slice of Life Blog Writing Challenge this year.
 My intent is to blog every day.
 I did complete the challenge successfully last year, posting for 31 days in a row which led to the past year of blogging almost every day.
 It’s been an incredible journey.
 I feel that I have grown as a writer and very supported in my craft.
 However, something seems different this year.
 Maybe it is because I have readers from other online communities.
 Maybe it is because I like my photo only posts once or twice a week.
 Maybe there are other reasons, too.
 But, I do feel myself wondering on just Day #3 of the 31 days of the Slice of Life Story Challenge if I will complete the challenge this year.
 We will see.
 I hope to.
 Thanks, in advance for your support and for the support of the TwoWritingTeachers Blog that sponsors the challenge.

 Today, due to time pressures of other obligations, I am posting about leadership.
 It is a subject on which I have thought a lot about, started last week, and just finished this morning.
-I hope you can relate.
+I hope you can relate to this post.

 Leadership: What it is and is not.